 Environmental concerns aired during EPA public hearing on proposed Howland project

-HOWLAND — A 50-acre, $367 million Cafaro Co. project just east of Mosquito Creek and north of the Eastwood Mall could create a $250 million hospital, plus medical education facilities, offices, apartment building and assisted living of $117 million more and create 2,200 jobs.
+A 50-acre, $367 million Cafaro Co. project just east of Mosquito Creek and north of Eastwood Mall could create a $250 million hospital, plus medical education facilities, offices, apartment building and assisted living of $117 million more and create 2,200 jobs.

 But a large number of people attending an Environmental Protection Agency hearing Monday night at Howland High School expressed their concerns about stormwater runoff, destruction of trees and the possibility of another abandoned former hospital site if the Enterprise Park project goes forward.